wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 print(os.environ\[“vonage_api”])
 ```

-The line of code `load_dotenv` brings your environment variables into `os.environ`, and you can then use them like you normally would.
+The line of code `load_dotenv` brings your environment variables into `os.environ`, and you can then use them like you usually would.

 ## Storing Environment Variables in the Cloud